TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

        for your account and your machine name, to simplify testing.
 See the instructions in [Suppressing permissions in a development environment](Basic-permissions#suppressing-permissions-in-a-development-environment).
        This is an environment-specific file, it should not be added to the Visual Studio project or source control.
+     * In the table `Common.Principal` insert a record with the `Name` column set to your username.
    * Option C) **Windows authentication with IIS Express**:
      * Edit `.vs\<solution name>\config\applicationhost.config`
        * in element `anonymousAuthentication` set `enabled` attribute to `false`.